 In the workplace, employees usually listen to PowerPoint slide deck presentations while doing something else.
 A recent poll found that 28% of employees send a text message, 27% check email, and 17% end up falling asleep.
 Still, that's better than most people who stop listening within 10 minutes.

-On the bright side, there is a 94% increase in engagement when visuals, icebreakers, and relevant images are added to a PowerPoint presentation.
+Interactivity is key: there is a 94% increase in engagement when visuals, icebreakers, and relevant images are added to a PowerPoint presentation.

 So then the question becomes: How do you make your PowerPoint slide deck presentation more interactive?
+Powerpoint itself is not built for audience interactivity or participation.
+But there are tools that work for this!

 Polls are a fantastic way to break the ice with your group and get them talking.
 This interactive strategy is especially great if your audience doesn't know each other well.
 Maybe it's the first day of school or you're managing a new team in the workplace.
 In both scenarios, you need to warm up your audience and help everyone feel comfortable, and meeting icebreakers will accomplish those goals.